theSuess/wpn/README.md

 ### Platform support
 wpn is only available for linux at the moment.
 Contributions to add support for Windows,Mac or BSD are welcomed.

+### How secure is this?
+When not using secure websockets (wss) the security is basically nil.
+Otherwise the encryption of the same strength as HTTPS.
+Authorization can be set with the `--secret` parameter and allows for some kind of access restriction.